Wall effects on pressure fluctuations in turbulent channel flow: Analysis of pressure correlations

-These remarks imply that a consistent model for pressure diffusion $d_{ij}^{(p)}$, in the buffer and outer regions ($y^+\gtrapprox10$), can be built using only slow volume terms.
-However, such a model for $d_{ij}^{(p)}$ ($y^+\gtrapprox10$), based on $d_{ij}^{(p;\mathrm{s};\mathfrak{V})}$ only, cannot correspond to (or be built from) a satisfactory model for pressure transport $\overline{p'u_i'}$ \figref{Fig_FPCWT_s_APC_ss_PTPD_001}.
-The near-wall modelling of pressure diffusion $d_{ij}^{(p)}$ ($y^+\lessapprox10$) is more complex, since \figref{Fig_FPCWT_s_APC_ss_PTPD_001} it must contain rapid terms and wall-echo terms \figref{Fig_FPCWT_s_APC_ss_PTPD_001}.
-To the authors' knowledge \citep{Vallet_2007a} no closure for $d_{ij}^{(p)}$ satisfies all of these requirements \citep{Donaldson_1969a, Hirt_1969a, Daly_Harlow_1970a, Lumley_1978a, Fu_1993a, Demuren_Rogers_Durbin_Lele_1996a, Sauret_Vallet_2007a, Vallet_2007a}.
+These remarks imply that a consistent model for pressure diffusion $d_{ij}^{(p)}$, in the buffer and outer regions ($y^+\gtrapprox5$), can be built using only slow volume terms.
+However, such a model for $d_{ij}^{(p)}$ ($y^+\gtrapprox5$), based on $d_{ij}^{(p;\mathrm{s};\mathfrak{V})}$ only, cannot correspond to (or be built from) a satisfactory model for pressure transport $\overline{p'u_i'}$ \figref{Fig_WEPFTCF_s_APC_ss_PTPD_001}.
+The near-wall modelling of pressure diffusion $d_{ij}^{(p)}$ ($y^+\lessapprox5$) is more complex, since \figref{Fig_WEPFTCF_s_APC_ss_PTPD_001} it must contain rapid terms and wall-echo terms \figref{Fig_WEPFTCF_s_APC_ss_PTPD_001}.
+To the authors' knowledge \citep{Gerolymos_Lo_Vallet_Younis_2012a} no single-point closure for $d_{ij}^{(p)}$ takes into account the wall-echo terms \citep{Donaldson_1969a, Hirt_1969a, Daly_Harlow_1970a, Lumley_1978a, Fu_1993a, Sauret_Vallet_2007a, Vallet_2007a}.